cutting-room-floor/projectmill/README.txt

 ## Commands

-`mill`      NOT IMPLEMENTED Generate new tilemill projects based on the configuration.
+`mill`      Generate new tilemill projects based on the configuration.

 `render`    NOT IMPLEMENTED Render projects (and mill them first if required).